yvnvii/hack-the-planet/docs/index.md

 ## Programming and Data Science for Biologists
 Welcome to the landing page for EEEB G4050, Programming and Data Science for Biologists.
 This site will serve as a resource for the class, with links to the syllabus, tutorials, videos, readings, and assignments.
-You can access most of these categories from the navbar at the top, including a link to Canvas, which we will use for grades and for its Discussion feature.
+You can access most of these categories from the navbar at the top, including a link to Canvas, which we will use only for grades and zoom links.

 #### Course design
 As the name suggests, this class is designed to focus on